|Elliott Sound Products||Alternating Polarity Clock Motors|

 Figure 5 - Alternating Pulse Generator

-The transistor types you use and the resistor values needed depend on the applied voltage and the coil current.
-The following table gives some suggestions.
+The transistor types you use and the resistor values needed for the Figure 4 driver circuit depend on the applied voltage and the coil current.
+Table 1 gives some suggestions.
 It's assumed that the coil will operate with a voltage of between 12V and 36V.
 Although an example was calculated above for a low voltage coil, these are uncommon because high current means large voltage losses in the cabling.
 The standard Synchronome slave is low resistance, but if you have one of those, you don't need this circuit.

 Because many (most) clock enthusiasts are not into electronics, it may be felt that adding electronics to old master clocks is just not the done thing.
 While I agree, the circuitry described above is external, and can be removed at any time without affecting the look, feel or operation of the clock.
 Also, without electronics knowledge, it may be felt that dealing with small transistors and ICs is just too much hassle.
 (Anyone work on watches too?
 Now, that's small and too much hassle! ).